Understanding The Metaverse

 Theologically Examining The Metaverse Church

 Fundamentally, the concept undergirding the foundation of metaverse church, or online church of any variety is that we have the ability as individuals to choose what the church should or should not be.
-There is no biblical basis for an online church, rather, those promoting this position ultimately appeal to the reality that we should do what we can to reach lost souls.
-However, this is Christ’s church and as such, He alone has the authority to dictate commands to it.
+There is no biblical basis for an online church.
+This is Christ’s church and as such, He alone has the authority to dictate commands to it.
 Ephesians 5:23 states:

 “For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.” -Ephesians 5:23